 * Many countries will allow expats to open accounts locally, but limited to savings accounts without the flexibility of full current account banking facilities.

-More banking information and tips can be found in the Finance category of my Blog.
+More banking information and tips can be found in the: Finance category.

 Lack of Tax-related knowledge

 Once you have settled in your host country, whether as an employee or as a retiree and start receiving income, you may be subject to income tax.
 Make sure to inquire about the tax system of your host country, especially on the tax rates and conditions that apply.

 Many countries have what’s know as a “double taxation agreement” with other countries.
 This essentially means that if you have already been taxed in one country, then you won’t be taxed again in the other country.